 Shima Shima Tora no Shimajirō (しましまとらのしまじろう?, lit.
 "Striped Island Tiger Shimajirō") is a 1993 Japanese children's Slice of Life anime series primarily aimed at preschoolers.
 It is based on the Kodomo Challenge educational program by Benesse, which debuted in 1988.

-The entire series focuses on Shimajirō Shimano, a curious tiger boy living in Challenge Island.
-Being the second in the family, he attends kindergarten alongside his friends as they all discover everything around them, and learn valuable lessons as they grow up.
+The entire series focuses on Shimajirō Shimano, a curious tiger boy living in Challenge Island, as well as on his friends to a lesser extent.
+Being the eldest in a two-child family, Shimajirō attends kindergarten alongside his friends- Torippi the parakeet, Mimirin the snow rabbit, and Ramurin the lamb (later replaced by Nyakkii the kitten) as they all discover everything around them, and learn valuable lessons as they grow up.

 - Alliterative Name: Shimajirō Shimano, and Mimirin Midorihara.